-Organization Name ORLANDO MUSEUM OF ART Project Name 2023 Exhibition Season • rSON ATTENDANCE ON THIS FORM, except where noted (line 21-22).
-Include virtual (nal information to show how this served the grant program goals and objectives. if offered) at the Submitted as of (date): Date (& time if tracking by event performance) Event/Performance Name (& Venue, if applicable) Number of SOLD Tickets, in Attendance Number of COMP or No-Cost Admissions 1 † Total Attendance No. of Surveys Collected for event (if collected, upload sample of survey) Jan-December 2023 General Admission 27,672 25,813 53,485 Jan-December 2023 Building Rentals 27,332 27,332 Jan-December 2023 Youth, Family & Community Ed.Programs & Events 13,749 3300 17,049 Jan-December 2023 Receptions and Special Events 14,910 2644 17,554 0 Total Count of Attendance/Surveys 83,663 31,757 115,420 115,420 , ess the number of no-shows; we want the number of ticketed guests/participants actua buted minus the number that are unredeemed, or guests admitted without admission • Cost per person> \$ 1.34 To calculate spending, we need t o know how you are counting attendance: per day, check here → Х per event/ show, check here → How many times is it possible fo r an individual to attend your event (maximum number of days, shows, performances, etc.)?
-313 • /web interactions to add virtual attendance? ur website to participate?Yes/ XNo ;All/# if Partial Plus virtual attendance total: 215 Explain how you estimated No. of Virtual attendees/interaction with event(s) (if not referenced in narrative): Actual count of views of education program. , , follow-up form) if you did not meet expected attendance, you will be asked to include • ı • enew audience reached, expansion of awareness of Orlando as a cultural destination, in s, quote, may be uploaded at the end of the report online). creased website tr attic, social med ia likes tht you a an tie back to virtual one mes (supplemental reports y dance, may be aproduced at the cha of the report offine,
+Organization Name ORLANDO MUSEUM OF ART Project Name 2023 Exhibition Season • · - RSON ATTENDANCE ON THIS FORM, except where noted (line 21-22).
+Include virtual (lial information to show how this served the grant program goals and objectives. if offered) at the Submitted as of (date): Date (& time if tracking by event performance) Event/Performance Name (& Venue, if applicable) Number of SOLD Tickets, in Attendance Number of COMP or No-Cost Admissions Total Attendance No. of Surveys Collected for event (if collected, upload sample of survey) Jan-December 2023 General Admission 27,672 25,813 53,485 Jan-December 2023 Building Rentals 27,332 27,332 Jan-December 2023 Youth, Family & Community Ed.Programs & Events 13,749 3300 17,049 Jan-December 2023 Receptions and Special Events 14,910 2644 17,554 0 Total Count of Attendance/Surveys 83,663 31,757 115,420 115,420 ss the number of no-shows; we want the number of ticketed guests/participants actua buted minus the number that are unredeemed, or guests admitted without admission • Cost per person> \$ 1.34 To calculate spending, we need t o know how you are counting attendance: per day, check here → Х per event/ show, check here → How many times is it possible for ran individual to attend your event (maximum number of days, shows, performances, etc.)? - 313 And if you included social media/web interactions to add virtual attendance?
+215 Were attendees registered on you attendance total: [ Explain how you estimated No. o follow-up form) if you did not meet expected attendance, you will be asked to include new audience reached, expansion of awareness of Orlando as a cultural destination, in creased website tr affic, social med ia likes tht you a an tie back to virtual offerings? (supplemental reports , quote, may be uploaded at the end of the report online).